bgruber/lispnyc-homebase/README.md

     html                 -> src/html
     src/html/static      -> your-jetty-install-directory/homebase-static

+The *static* directory is copied directly from the lispnyc-jetty project because Jetty won't easily serve up symlinked directories.
+Just keep that in mind so that HTML modifications don't get out of sync between the Standalone nad WAR operation.

 ## Running Standalone

 There are two ways to run this, standalone or via a WAR deployment along with the other webapps.
 Running standalone is quicker but you don't get access to the blog system, only the blog data.